UNSWComputing/PyBullet-Nao-Motion-Editor/README.md

-# PyBullet-Nao-Motion-Editor
+# PyBullet Nao Playground + Motion Editor
-A motion editor for the Nao robot, primarily for RoboCup.
+A simulation environment for testing Nao motions/behaviors/vision(possibly?).

 ## Setup
 1. Clone the repository to a convenient location.